Geeta Phogat

-Geeta Phogat (born 15 December 1988) is a freestyle wrestler who won India's first-ever gold medal in wrestling at the Commonwealth Games in 2010.
+Geeta Phogat (born 15 December 1988) is a freestyle wrestler who won India's first-ever gold medal in women's wrestling at the Commonwealth Games in 2010.
 She was also the first Indian female wrestler to have qualified for the Olympic Games.

 Personal life and family

 Geeta Phogat was born in Balali village of Charkhi Dadri district, Haryana.
 Her father Mahavir Singh Phogat, a former wrestler himself and a Dronacharya Award recipient, is also her coach.

 Her sister Babita Kumari and cousin Vinesh Phogat are also Commonwealth Games gold medalists.
 Both won gold medals in their respective categories in 2014 edition of Commonwealth Games.
 Another younger sister of Geeta Phogat, Ritu Phogat, too is an international level wrestler and has won a gold medal at the 2016 Commonwealth Wrestling Championship.
 Her youngest sister, Sangita Phogat is also a wrestler.

 She married fellow wrestler Pawan Kumar on 20 November 2016.
 The couple had their first child, a boy Arjun Saroha, on 24 December 2019.

 Phogat was a contestant in Khatron Ke Khiladi 8, but was eliminated, securing ninth position.She was also a contestant in Pati Patni Aur Panga – Jodiyon Ka Reality Check with her husband Pawan Kumar, show on Colors TV.